What is the Sustainability Initiative?

 It helps students become more environmentally literate and motivates them to seek environmentally, economically, and socially sustainable practices while modeling these same values and practices in its operation.

 The Sustainability Initiative website is maintained by a staff member of the VP for Workforce Development's department.
 Please contact the webmaster if you see a problem with this particular website.

-Apply for a grant to fund your great idea for advancing sustainability on campus.
-Awardees work on projects next academic year (summer 2014-spring 2015).
+Apply by April 24, 2015, for a grant to fund your great idea for advancing sustainability on campus.
+Awardees work on projects next academic year (summer 2015-spring 2016).
 See Campus Green Fund for more information.

 Keep up with campus sustainability projects on the Green Team site!